1er Gaou

-"1er Gaou" is a song by Ivorian zouglou artists Magic System, taken from the album of the same name.
-The title literally means "First Fool" in Ivorian slang.
+"1er Gaou" is a song by Ivorian Zouglou artists Magic System, taken from the album of the same name.
+The title literally means "First Fool" in urban Abidjan slang called Nouchi.
 The song contains an autobiographical account of lead singer Salif "A'Salfo" Traoré about his ex-girlfriend who tried to hook up with him again when he became famous.
 Originally recorded in 1999, it became smash indie hit in France three years later.
 The song meant the breakthrough of little-known Magic System.

 Background

 "1er Gaou" is based on autobiographical experiences of lead singer Salif "A'Salfo" Traoré.
 When he was an aspiring, poor artist, his girlfriend left him, but when he became a celebrity with Magic System, she tried to win him back, but Traoré turned her down.
-The song was first released in 1999 in their native Abidjan and was at first a hit in Côte d'Ivoire and other African countries.
+The song was first released in 1999 in their native Abidjan and was at first a hit in Ivory Coast and other African countries.
 When it was remixed in 2002 and released in France for Mélina Forthin, Magic System's song became a major indie hit there as well.